 - Different sizes

 Rumours suggest that all 2020 iPhones will have an OLED display.
 Currently, the iPhone 11 has an LCD display, while the Pro models have OLED.
-There's also reports of a variable refresh rate and a change up in sizes.
+There's also reports of a variable refresh rate and a change in sizes, with 120Hz refresh rate reported.

 Apparently we might get a 5.42-inch model, a 6.06-inch model and a 6.67-inch in place of the 5.8-inch, 6.1-inch and 6.5-inch models we have at the moment.
 Some speculation also suggests in-display fingerprint sensors.